 21. Have a Sweet Peaks Ice Cream

 Do you have a sweet tooth or just love ice cream?
 Sweet Peaks Ice Cream is famous and a must-try when visiting Whitefish, Montana.
 They were founded in 2010 by two ice cream-loving Montanans, who have handcrafted their passion for ice cream and sorbets.

 We love it because this business was built and crafted by locals who have a love of Montana using local dairy and quality ingredients from the surrounding mountains.

-This isn’t your normal out of the box ice cream or sorbets, if you want that you to should head elsewhere.
+This isn’t your normal out-of-the-box ice cream or sorbets, if you want that you should head elsewhere.
 There’s a rotating selection every week but the most popular flavors are Huckleberry and Flathead Cherry.